Connor9115/AFKer/README.md

 ## .exe or .ahk?
 + If you don't have AHK installed (or don't know if it's installed)
-    + Download the .exe
+    + Download the .exe + OTA.ahk
 + If you have AHK installed
-    + Download either (.ahk is recommended so you can edit it yourself)
+    + Download either + OTA.ahk (AFKer.ahk is recommended if you want to edit it yourself)